Clinical Reformer Pilates

 At Fortius Allied Health, we offer Clinical Reformer Pilates—a targeted, therapeutic approach designed to support injury recovery and prevent future issues.
 Guided by qualified healthcare professionals, these sessions are based on detailed clinical assessments and incorporate knowledge of anatomy, pathology, and biomechanics.

 With a maximum of four participants per class, our Physiotherapists and Exercise Physiologists are able to provide personalised guidance and one-on-one feedback throughout your session.
-The other benefit of Clincal Reformer Pilates is that you are able to use your private health cover.
+Sessions are eligible for private health cover, keeping the price accessible.

 What do I wear?